Philosophy and Pedagogy

 Can non-US citizens apply?

 Yes.
-The 10 week session accommodates international students visiting with a tourist visa.
+The 10 weeks session accommodates international students visiting with visitor visas.

 How can I find out about future sessions?